 1. The Conversation

-Your audiologist will examine your ears using an otoscope—a handheld instrument with a light that lets them see your ear canal and eardrum.
-They check for earwax buildup, signs of infection, or structural issues.
-This examination is quick and doesn't hurt.
+Your audiologist will look in your ears using an otoscope (a handheld light).
+They check for earwax buildup, signs of infection, irritation, or other concerns in the ear canal and eardrum.
+This exam is quick and shouldn’t hurt.

 3. The Hearing Tests

-Here's what the actual hearing tests involve, and more importantly, what they feel like:
+Here’s what common hearing tests involve—and what they usually feel like:

 4. Discussing Your Results

-After testing, your audiologist will show you your results on a chart called an audiogram.
-This is your chance to ask questions.
-Good audiologists expect questions and budget time for them.
+After testing, your audiologist will explain your results—often using a chart called an audiogram.
+This is your chance to ask questions and talk through what the findings mean for daily life.

 What Happens Next

-After your evaluation, what comes next depends entirely on your results and preferences.
-Here are the common pathways:
+After your evaluation, next steps depend on your results and your preferences.
+Common pathways include:

 | Your Results | Typical Next Steps |